rshipp/geodigger/onepage.md

             timeout=5)

-The `timeout` parameter is optional, and defines the length of time, in seconds, for which the stream listener shoudl wait before throwing a timeout exception.
+The `timeout` parameter is optional, and defines the length of time, in seconds, for which the stream listener should wait before throwing a timeout exception.

 Finally, choose a streaming endpoint - one of `filter`, `firehose`, or